Ruth Kipoyi: ALG Spor

+Galatasaray

+She signed a one-year contract with Galatasaray on 4 August 2023.

 International career

 Kipoyi capped for the DR Congo at senior level during the 2020 CAF Women's Olympic Qualifying Tournament (third round).
 She was selected for the DR Congo squad for their 2022 CAF Africa Women Cup of Nations qualification fixture with Equatorial Guinea prior to the side's withdrawal citing logistical and financial issues.